KKotlicki/Cibot/README.md

 ```
 from discord.ext import commands           # necessary function, that loads cog stucture commands
-import random                              # the library used by example method
+import random                              # the library used by an example method

 class ExampleCog(commands.Cog):            # the class containing cogs functions